alisi1989/CLUES2-Companion/README.md

   - **Optional bootstrap** with user-defined settings → confidence intervals
   - **JSON summary** of dating + CI

+Outputs per Phase-1/2/3 → output_C2Companion/phase{1,2,3}/<PREFIX>_chr<CHR>/.
 All phases are driven through a single menu.
 Logs are written under `output_C2Companion/log/`.
+In addition, the script relies on *relative paths*.
+Please keep the following folders exactly where they are.

+Moving or renaming **any** of these directories – or this script itself – will break Phase1, Phase2 and Phase-3.
 ---

 ## Table of Contents